-Nanaimo Station Area Guidelines for CD-1 By-law No. 6314
+29th Avenue Station Area Guidelines for CD-1 By-law No. 6317

 - 1 [Section 1 is not reprinted here.
-It contains a standard clause amending Schedule D (Zoning District Plan) to reflect this rezoning to CD-1.] - The area shown included within the heavy black outline on Schedule "A" is rezoned to CD-1, and the only uses permitted within the said area, subject to such conditions as Council may by resolution prescribe, including design guidelines, and the only uses for which development permits will be issued are: - Multiple dwelling; - Accessory uses customarily ancillary to the foregoing. - 3 Floor Space Ratio - 3.1 The maximum floor space ratio for multiple dwellings, calculated as if located in the RM-4N District, shall be 0.75, except that the following shall also be excluded from the floor space ratio calculation: - (i) enclosed balconies and other features designed to reduce transit noise, provided the Director of Planning first approves the design of any such feature, and provided further that the total area of all such enclosures and other features does not exceed eight percent of the permitted floor area: - (ii) the following ancillary amenity facilities for the social and recreational enjoyment of the residents provided that the area of such excluded facilities does not exceed 20 percent of the allowable floor space: - saunas; - tennis courts; - swimming pools; - squash or raquetball courts; - gymnasium and workout rooms; - games and hobby rooms; - other related indoor uses of a social or recreational nature which in the opinion of the Director of Planning are similar to the above; and - (iii) where exterior walls greater than 152 mm in thickness have been recommended by a Building Envelope Professional as defined in the Building By-law, the area of the walls exceeding 152 mm, but to a maximum exclusion of 152 mm thickness, except that this clause shall not apply to walls in existence prior to March 14, 2000.
-[8169; 00 03 14] - 4 Site Area - The minimum site area for a multiple dwelling shall be 4 738 m2 (51,000 sq. ft.). - 5 Dwelling Unit Density - The maximum dwelling unit density for multiple dwellings shall be 61.8 units per hectare (25 units per acre).
-[6360; 88 06 21] - 6 Height - The maximum building height, measured above the base surface shall be 9.2 m (30 ft.).
+It contains a standard clause amending Schedule D (Zoning District Plan) to reflect this rezoning to CD-1.] - The area shown included within the heavy black outline on Schedule "A" is rezoned to CD-1, and the only uses permitted within the said area, subject to such conditions as Council may by resolution prescribe, including design guidelines, and the only uses for which development permits will be issued are: - One-family dwelling, subject to the regulations that would apply if located in the RS-1 District; - Multiple dwelling; - Accessory uses customarily ancillary to the foregoing.

+3 Floor Space Ratio

+- 3.1 The maximum floor space ratio for multiple dwellings, calculated as if located in the RM-4N District, shall be 1.0, except that the following shall also be excluded from the floor space ratio calculation: - (i) enclosed balconies and other features designed to reduce transit noise, provided the Director of Planning first approves the design of any such feature, and provided further that the total area of all such enclosures and other features does not exceed eight percent of the permitted floor area; and - (ii) the following ancillary amenity facilities for the social and recreational enjoyment of the residents provided that the area of such excluded facilities does not exceed 20 percent of the allowable floor space: - saunas: - tennis courts; - swimming pools; - squash or racquetball courts; - gymnasium and workout rooms; - games and hobby rooms; - other related indoor uses of a social or recreational nature which in the opinion of the Director of Planning are similar to the above. - 3.2 The maximum floor space ratio for a one-family dwelling, calculated as if located in the RS-1 District, shall be 0.60. - 3.3 In computing the floor space ratio, site area shall be measured to the ultimate centre line of the lane where land has been dedicated for lane purposes. - Where exterior walls greater than 152 mm in thickness have been recommended by a Building Envelope Professional as defined in the Building By-law, the area of the walls exceeding 152 mm, but to a maximum exclusion of 152 mm thickness, shall be excluded in the computation of floor space ratio, except that this section shall not apply to walls in existence prior to March 14, 2000.
+[8169; 00 03 14] - 4 Site Area

+The minimum site area for a multiple dwelling shall be 6 503 m2 (70,000 sq. ft.), the calculation of which shall include such area of the site as may be dedicated for lane purposes.